Living in Hackney

 Once upon a time, Hackney was topping lists of Britain’s worst places to live.
-But the borough has had what can only be described as a Cinderella-like transformation in recent years, and now, it’s one of the capital’s most fashionable postcodes.
+But the borough has had a colossal transformation in recent years, and now, E8 is one of the capital’s most fashionable postcodes.

 A paradise for creative types, Hackney’s reputation for nurturing talent and innovation has drawn those at the forefront of fashion, music and the arts.
 Venues like the Hackney Empire, the Arcola and the Hackney Picturehouse provide a stage for up-and-coming comedy acts, experimental theatre and cutting-edge cinema.
 London College of Fashion is in trendy Shoreditch, which straddles the Hackney and Tower Hamlets boroughs.
 And some of the best contemporary galleries in the capital are here, showcasing eclectic, out-of-this-world pieces.